mhaidarhanif/rewinds-legacy/README.md

 ## Stacks

-The complete stacks are listed in [the about page](https://rewinds.mhaidarhanif.com/about)
+More into what is being used.
+The complete stacks are listed in [the about page](https://rewinds.mhaidarhanif.com/about).

 - [x] TypeScript v4.6
   - [x] Type checking is enforced